#TIL the query component of a URI is actually completely opaque.

 -

-vcvwvwvsw@mastodon.socialreplied to trwnh@mastodon.social last edited by
+vcvwvwvsw@mastodon.socialreplied to trwnh@mastodon.social on last edited by

 @trwnh